 The title page of the play, billed a "tragi-comedy," features an illustration of "Mother Sawyer," a large-nosed old woman with a chin-strap beard, dressed in a black hat and a cape, carrying a staff.

 Even 366 years after the play's publication, there is no mistaking what Mother Sawyer represents, says Kate Bush, visiting assistant professor of history.
 This fall, Bush is teaching the course Witchcraft Persecution in Europe (c.
 1300-1700), which examines the history of magic, witchcraft, and society's mercurial relationship with the figure of the witch over four centuries.
-Bush, whose research interests include gender studies and relgious culture, says one of her goals in teaching students about witchcraft and persecution is to make them better critical thinkers and public speakers.
+Bush, whose research interests include gender studies and religious culture, says one of her goals in teaching students about witchcraft and persecution is to make them better critical thinkers and public speakers.

 "I'm working on getting students to claim their individual voices and their ability to speak up when things are difficult or when injustice happens," Bush says.
-"This is a useful fuction, morally, in society but also in corporate culture, politics and academia."
+"This is a useful function, morally, in society but also in corporate culture, politics and academia."

 'Injustice can happen at any time'

 Bush says the "heart" of the class is an examination of the witch panic (or craze) of the early modern period, circa 1500-1650, which saw 50,000 European people executed for witchcraft.
-Students examine a host of contribution factors that fueled the craze, including geography, the ascension of the legal system, agricultural catastrophes, Christianity, the Reformation and scientific and technological advances.
+Students examine a host of contributing factors that fueled the craze, including geography, the ascension of the legal system, agricultural catastrophes, Christianity, the Reformation and scientific and technological advances.
 The Gutenberg Press routinely appears on lists of inventions that changed the world, but progress has its downside, Bush notes.
 Not everyone benefits.
 The best-known treatise on witchcraft, the "Malleus Maleficarum," published in 1486, remained influential for hundreds of years after its publication.

 In effect, Bush challenges students to consider the history of witchcraft and persecution of women as a counter to the narrative of progress.